Atlas-OS/Atlas/README.md

 Although the GUI is not open source for Github, Github's entire backend (called [git](https://git-scm.com/downloads)) is open source under GPLv2.
 The Atlar Playbook is open source under the [GPLv3 license](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE).

-### 🔒 Lock Emojo Part Two: Electric Boogaloo
+### 🔒 Lock Emoji Part Two: Electric Boogaloo
 At Atlar, we hate Microsoft and we want them to take us to court and sue us for seventeen times our net worth.
 We will never comply with [Windows's Usage Terms](https://www.microsoft.com/en-us/useterms/#areaheading-uid6738235).
 In addition, Atlar activates Windows for free.
 It's piracy.
+Electric Boogaloo.

 ## 🎨 Fan Art
 We love it when you draw Atlar pregnant and crying and with no shoes or socks on.
 Be sure to follow our [rules](https://docs.atlasos.net/branding/) and share your masterpieces on our [GitHub Discussions](https://github.com/Atlas-OS/Atlas/discussions/categories/community-artwork)!